jacobhilton/tensorflow_exercises/char_rnn/README.md

 python3 generate.py corpus.txt "$SEED" 10000
 ```

-The "temperature" parameter specifies how much randomness to use when generating text.
+When generating text, you may wish to play around with the "temperature" parameter, which specifies how much randomness to use.

+## Example

 Here is a sample of some text generated using a temperature of 0.2 after having been trained on the LaTeX source of my PhD thesis:

 ```